eputkonen/Bookmarklets/README.md

 - Highlight or enter technology keyword/tag to search GitHub users with tag in Tampa

 TechStackAwesomeTechStack.js
-- Highlight or enter domain name to do a tech stack analysis through AwesomeTechStack (free account).
+- Highlight or enter domain name to do a tech stack analysis through AwesomeTechStack (free account)

 TechStackBuiltwith.js
-- Highlight or enter domain name to do a tech stack analysis through Builtwith (free account).
+- Highlight or enter domain name to do a tech stack analysis through Builtwith (free account)

 TechStackWappalyzer.js
-- Highlight or enter domain name to do a tech stack analysis through Wappalyzer (free account).
+- Highlight or enter domain name to do a tech stack analysis through Wappalyzer (free account)

+XrayLinkedin2entries.js
+- X-ray LinkedIn for profiles with two entries: skill keywords and location keywords

+XrayLinkedinTampa.js
+- X-ray LinkedIn for profiles in Tampa and entering keywords

+XrayStackOverlowUsers2entries.js
+- X-ray StackOverflow for users with two entries: skill keywords and location keywords

+XrayStackOverlowUsersTampa.js
+- X-ray StackOverflow for users in Tampa and entering keywords

+XrayThisSite.js
+- X-ray the site you are currently on with keywords

 companyONfairygodboss.js
-- Search typed in or highlighted company name on Fair God Boss.
+- Search typed in or highlighted company name on Fair God Boss

 companyONglassdoor.js
-- Search typed in or highlighted company name on Glassdoor.
+- Search typed in or highlighted company name on Glassdoor

 companyONlinkedin.js
-- Search typed in or highlighted company name on Linkedin.
+- Search typed in or highlighted company name on Linkedin

 nameONfacebook.js
-- Search typed in or highlighted name on Facebook.
+- Search typed in or highlighted name on Facebook

 nameONlinkedin.js
-- Search typed in or highlighted name on LinkedIn.
+- Search typed in or highlighted name on LinkedIn

 nameONxing.js
-- Search typed in or highlighted name on Xing.
+- Search typed in or highlighted name on Xing

 nameORidONtwitter.js
-- Search typed in or highlighted name or ID on Twitter.
+- Search typed in or highlighted name or ID on Twitter

 tagONstackoverflow.js
-- Search typed in or highlighted technology for tags in StackOverflow.
+- Search typed in or highlighted technology for tags in StackOverflow